Schobs/MediMarker/README.md

 For advanced users, we provide the following features:
-- Support for new arhcitectures by extending a few classes.
+- Support for new architectures by extending a few classes.
 - Data augmentation strength.
 - Regress Sigma for Gaussian loss (Beta).
 - Patch-based sampling (Beta).